6 Steps to Trademark a Clothing Name, Logo or Slogan

 Step 1: Make Sure Your Trademark is Unique

-The very first thing you must do before you set your sights on a clothing name, logo or slogan is determine whether your image or wording is unique.
-Visit the USPTO website and conduct a search using the Trademark Electronic Search System (TESS).
+The very first thing you must do before you set your sights on a clothing name, logo, or slogan is to determine whether your image or wording is unique.
+Visit the United States Patent and Trademark Office (USPTO) website and conduct a search using the Trademark Electronic Search System (TESS).
+This preliminary search is crucial, as it helps identify any existing marks in the trademark database that could pose a conflict.
 The Design Code Resource Search Manual will help you identify the proper code to search if you’re trademarking a logo with a design element.
 You may also conduct your search through the Patent and Trademark Resource Center.

-Conducting a trademark search on your own is free, but you may want to enlist the services of a lawyer to make sure you have a thorough understanding of the trademark landscape for your name, logo or slogan.
-Trademark lawyers have extensive experience with the ins and outs of the trademark system and may be able to help you find similar trademarks that you would have overlooked on your own.
+Conducting a trademark search on your own is free, but you may want to enlist the services of an experienced trademark attorney or USPTO-licensed trademark and patent attorney to ensure a thorough understanding of the trademark landscape for your name, logo, or slogan.
+Experienced trademark attorneys have extensive experience with the ins and outs of the trademark system and may be able to help you find similar trademarks that you would have overlooked on your own.
+This can help avoid potential issues of "likelihood of confusion," a common reason for trademark application refusals in the fashion industry.

 Step 2: Determine the Trademark You Need

 You cannot trademark every clothing label.
-The name and logo of a clothing line are only eligible for a trademark if it is distinctive and capable of distinguishing your products in the marketplace.
+The name and logo of a clothing line are only eligible for a trademark if they are distinctive and capable of distinguishing your products in the marketplace.
+A strong trademark, one that is unique and not merely descriptive, provides greater trademark rights and legal protection for your clothing brand.
+If you are also developing unique clothing designs or fashion accessories, consider other forms of protection as well, such as design patents and copyrights for the artistic aspects of your products.
+Trademark applicants should understand the requirements for distinctiveness, as the USPTO only grants protection to marks that can uniquely identify a brand.
 Put adequate effort into creating a unique logo, however, and you should have no trouble trademarking it to ensure that no one else infringes upon your brand.

 Step 3: Prepare Your Logo or Slogan

 If you are trademarking a logo, you will need to create a digitized depiction of the logo on a white background.
 Any logo that contains unique design elements should be represented in its stylized format.
 This allows you to trademark the distinctive artistic elements that are incorporated into your logo.
-If your logo does not contain design elements and is simply a word, number, letter, or combination of these, then you will represent them in “standard character” format for your trademark.
+In the fashion industry, where logos often serve as ornamental design elements, this is especially important.
+If your logo does not contain design elements and is simply a word, number, letter, or combination of these, then you will represent them in a “standard character” format for your trademark.

 Trademarking your company name in “standard character” format is actually a smart step, regardless of whether you’re trademarking a stylized logo as well.
 When you trademark your company name in the “standard character” format, it is protected in any font, color, size, and configuration.
+Using the correct trademark symbol (™ for unregistered, ® for registered) also helps in conveying your trademark rights to consumers and competitors.
 If your logo merely features the company name in a stylized font without any additional design elements, this may mean that you’re better off just trademarking the name by itself as a “standard character” mark, since the logo will be covered as well simply because it features the company name.

 However, if you’re trademarking a logo that does not include your company name, like the Nike swoosh, you will need to apply for a separate trademark for this image.
 If you’re trademarking a slogan, you will not need to worry about distinguishing design elements from standard characters.
 In this case, you can simply trademark the phrase in question as a “standard character” mark.